akimky/vk_graffiti_bot/README.md

 vcpkg install curl
 vcpkg install sfml
 ```
 - Next, create a build folder and build the project.
+From the root directory.
 ```sh
 mkdir build && cd build
 cmake ..